innuer/movie-analysis/README.md

 # movie-analysis

 # Contributors
-1. Tay Jia Yi
+1. Tay Jia Yi (split workload evenly)
-2. Sebastian Palanca
+2. Sebastian Palanca (split workload evenly)

 # Introduction
 This is a mini-project for SC1015 which focus on movies from movie data set.